Parliamentary style debate: World Schools style

 World Schools Style Debating combines the British Parliamentary and Australian formats, which results in a debate comprising eight speeches delivered by two three-member teams (the Proposition and the Opposition).
 Each speaker delivers an eight-minute speech – the first two are substantive matter and the third a rebuttal speech; then both teams deliver a "reply speech" lasting four minutes, with the last word being reserved for the Proposition.
 In junior debates, these limits are changed to about 5 minutes, and in some local competitions, speeches are 7 minutes.

 Between the end of the first and the beginning of the last minute of an eight-minute speech, the opposing party may offer "points of information".
-The speaker may refuse these, but should take at least one or two points during his or her speech.
+Depending on the tournament rules, the speaker may refuse these, or may be mandated to take one (mandatory POI rule), but it is encouraged to take at least one or two points during his or her speech.
 No points of order or Privilege are used.

 Topics can be supplied long in advance, or may be given 45 minutes or an hour before the debate begins.
 There is not much room for re-definition, and squirreling is strictly prohibited.
 The World Schools Debating Championships is attended by many countries, and uses this format.